Richard Dinnick

-Richard Dinnick (born 22 January 1968) is a British screenwriter, novelist, comic book writer and audio playwright.
-He is a frequent guest at writing events (including the London Screenwriters' Festival) and such Doctor Who conventions as Gallifrey One as well as San Diego Comic Con.
+Richard Dinnick (born 22 January 1968) is a British screenwriter, novelist, comic book writer, narrative games narrative designer, audio playwright.
+He is a frequent guest at writing events (including the London Screenwriters' Festival) and such Doctor Who conventions as Gallifrey One as well as San Diego Comic-Con.

-Dinnick is a member of the Writers Guild of Great Britain and the Royal Television Society and a Patron of the Children's Media Foundation.
+Dinnick is a member of BAFTA, the Writers Guild of Great Britain and the Royal Television Society and a Patron of the Children's Media Foundation.

 Journalism

 Dinnick started his writing career on the local newspaper Esher News and Mail in 1986.
 He then specialised in business journalism, working on publications such as Director (the magazine published by the Institute of Directors) and Real Business as part of their editorial teams.

 In the late 1990s, he moved to Internet Magazine.
 During this time he appeared on numerous TV and radio programmes as well as newspapers and industry web sites talking about internet-related matters.
 He was also shortlisted for the PPA's PTC New Journalist of the Year Award in 1999.

 Later he went on to work on the City desk of the Sunday Express and chaired the Government Committee on Web Design Best Practice in 2002/3.